ataffe/computer_vision/Gaussian_Noise/README.md

 **columns** = The number of columns for the matrix of random numbers that will be generated.
 (Should match the number columns in the image.)

 # Noisy Image
+Side Note: I scaled the image but I didn't mean to zoom in, it looks like the image in zoomed in on the clock

-Side Note: It kind of makes the image look, old timey like it was taken with a black n white camera a long time ago.
+Side Side Note: It kind of makes the image look, old timey like it was taken with a black n white camera a long time ago.
 I wonder if images with those cameras had a lot of noise?
 ![alt text](https://raw.github.com/ataffe/computer_vision/master/Gaussian_Noise/noisy.jpg)

 # Original Image